What should you know before buying stock in Advanced Micro Devices Inc. (AMD)

-Advanced Micro Devices Inc. (NASDAQ: AMD) is -15.89% lower on its value in year-to-date trading and has touched a low of $41.70 and a high of $99.23 in the current 52-week trading range.
+Advanced Micro Devices Inc. (NASDAQ: AMD) is -11.58% lower on its value in year-to-date trading and has touched a low of $41.70 and a high of $99.23 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AMD stock was last observed hovering at around $77.41 in the last trading session, with the day’s loss setting it -0.27% off its average median price target of $106.00 for the next 12 months.
-It is also 42.86% off the consensus price target high of $135.00 offered by 35 analysts, but current levels are -353.76% lower than the price target low of $17.00 for the same period.
+The AMD stock was last observed hovering at around $78.50 in the last trading session, with the day’s gains setting it 2.59% off its average median price target of $106.00 for the next 12 months.
+It is also 39.93% off the consensus price target high of $135.00 offered by 35 analysts, but current levels are -377.0% lower than the price target low of $17.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)